Inclusive and Special Educational Needs Policy

 - What expertise does the school have access to?

-Harding High School has 30 educators dedicated to Special Education, 4 full-time Social Workers, 6 licensed Counselors and, coincidentally, our principal was once a Special Education teacher.
+Harding High School has 30 educators dedicated to Special Education, 4 full-time Social Workers, 6 licensed Counselors, and Educational Assistants and Teacher Assistants employed to provide further individualized supports.
 These educators serve as our experts in the building.

 - Who are the staff experts and/or consultants who work with students and/or guide teachers to work with students with learning support needs?

 All Special Education students are “main-streamed” for most, if not all, of each day at Harding.
-They are in regular level classes along with non-Special Education students.
+They are in regular level classes along with non-Special Education students in co-taught classes.
 There is an additional teacher assigned to each of these main-streamed classes - i.e., regular 10th grade English teacher + Special Education teacher working with a class of 30 students, 5 of whom receive SpEd services.
-These co-teachers guide the work and implementation of learning support needs.
+These co-teachers guide the implementation of learning support needs.

 - Is the school physically accessible?
 If not, is there a plan for creating accessibility?